Firestar311/StarTerritories/README.md

 # Territories
-The base territories plugin for the KingRealms server
+The base plugin plugin for the KingRealms server